-NOTE 3: If you decide to switch name server to FreeDNS at this stage, end users will
+NOTE 3: If you decide to switch nameservers to FreeDNS at this stage, end users will

-experience a downtime as name servers of old registrar might stop responding
+experience a downtime as the nameservers of the old registrar might stop responding

 immediately after you switch them to FreeDNS.

-NOTE 4: If you keep both sets of nameservers (custom and FreeDNS ones), they will not be automatically changed to our default name servers, hence DNS records will not be copied, and your site will be down until domain is manually switched to our default DNS, host records are re-entered and DNS propagation is completed.
-Usually DNS propagation takes 24-48 hours and in some rare cases it may take up to 72.
+NOTE 4: If you keep both sets of nameservers (custom and FreeDNS ones), they will not be automatically changed to our default nameservers, hence DNS records will not be copied, and your site will be down until the domain is manually switched to our default DNS, host records are re-entered and DNS propagation is completed.
+Usually, DNS propagation takes 24-48 hours and in some rare cases, it may take up to 72 hours.